-The path from Brighton to London is well trodden and for SNUB, it’s one he’s been taking for many years.
-A street artist now exhibiting at the Ben Oakley Gallery in Greenwich his journey these days involves the showcasing of his work in the gallery as opposed to the street.
+The path from Brighton to London is well trodden.
+For SNUB one of Brighton’s most recognisable graffiti artists it’s one he’s been taking for many years.
+A street artist he is exhibiting at the Ben Oakley Gallery in Greenwich.
+His journey these days involves the showcasing of his work in the gallery as opposed to the street.

-It’s a change from the heady days of his youth when as he reminisces, “A gang of us from Brighton used to come up to London every weekend make a mess everywhere and then go back.
-We’d come up Thursday night go to an exhibition, get the free beer, meet loads of people, get drunk, put stickers up, paint stuff and go back home on the last train home and that happened for a few years.”
+It’s a change from the heady days of his youth.
+Reminiscing, “a gang of us from Brighton used to come up to London every weekend make a mess everywhere and then go back.
+We’d come up Thursday night go to an exhibition.
+We’d get the free beer, meet loads of people, get drunk, put stickers up, paint stuff and go back home on the last train home and that happened for a few years.”

-That was in the mid nineties and the places to be were the areas around Brick Lane and the Dragon Bar, the well known hangouts for what might now be described as the pioneers of the burgeoning street art scene around the East End.
-More than once he describes this time as feeling part of belonging to a community, one that even now 20 years afterwards, have stuck together.
+That was in the mid nineties.
+The places to be were the areas around Brick Lane and the Dragon Bar.
+These were the well known hangouts.
+The places to go for what might now be described as the pioneers of the burgeoning street art scene.
+More than once he describes this time as feeling part of belonging to a community.
+One that even now 20 years afterwards, have stuck together.

 The name SNUB means to ignore, he tells me as he starts to explain the origins of his name.
 “I was quite frustrated with the whole gallery situation where it was all fine art and they weren’t accepting spray paint work or anything back then, so I wasn’t really that bothered about galleries.”

-The irony of course is not lost on him, he is after all standing in a gallery as we speak, mounting and framing a series of sketches he has produced for the show which is due to open in only a few days time.
+The irony of course is not lost on him.
+He is after all standing in a gallery as we speak.
+Mounting and framing a series of sketches he has produced for the show.
+It is due to open in only a few days time.
 He has created a number of works, most of which have been created onto reclaimed materials.
 There are no clean cut canvasses in this show.
 Towards the back wall he’s even backed it with cardboard and painted a giant mural.
 It’s like he’s transformed the gallery space itself into an urban space.

 He explains the concept to me.
 “When you walk around the street and you see my or any other street artists work it’s about being in that situation and that’s what it’s like in here really.
 It’s almost like I’ve installed on the street.”